 As towels age, they can get an unpleasant crunchy feeling.
 To avoid this, put your towels through two cycles.
-The first cycle will be hot water with one cup of white vinegar.
-When that is done, do a second load with hot water and one cup of baking soda.
+The first cycle should be hot water with one cup of white vinegar.
+Then, do a second load with hot water and one cup of baking soda.
 This will help remove any residue from the towels, and make the fabric feel lighter and softer.

 If you want to skip the strong aroma and waxy residues of traditional fabric softener, here is a simple recipe that works great.
-Combine 1 liter of white vinegar and ten drops of your favorite essential oil.
-(I like to use lavender because it smells great and has lots of antibacterial properties).
+Combine 1 liter of white vinegar and 10 drops of your favorite essential oil.
+(I like to use lavender because it smells great on clothes, and has lots of antibacterial properties.)
 Use about a cup each time you run a load through.

-Laundry really is a never-ending story, so I hope these tips will help make your life a little easier.
+Laundry really is a never-ending story, so I hope these tips will help make your life a little easier!

 What is your biggest laundry challenge?